kyhau/aws-cf-templates/README.md

    - Create Topic Policies for the Inspector to publish message.
 Inspector of different region has different ARN.
      See [Setting Up an SNS Topic for Amazon Inspector Notifications](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_assessments.html#sns-topic).

-## Templates for Logging and Reporting
+## Templates for logging and reporting

 1. `CloudTrail-S3-SNS.template`
     - Create an AWS CloudTrail trail capturing AWS API calls made by your AWS account.